[Break News] Jung Myung Seok’s Case Needs Retrial

 In 1999, there was intense public interest in the organization because of the ongoing media coverage.

-At that time, a certain broadcasting company (Media A) aired the so-called “Ms Wang abduction scandal.”
-They claimed some leaders of the religious organization kidnapped Wang, one of the church members.
+At that time, a certain broadcasting company (Media A) aired the so-called “Ms Hwang abduction scandal.”
+They claimed some leaders of the religious organization kidnapped Hwang, one of the church members.
 What I learned from the police, however, indicated otherwise.
 It was not abduction but rather a “simple assault case.”

 Assault and kidnapping are two very different charges with very different penalties.
 After verifying the facts, I wrote an article in Police Journal.